 - 1 tablespoon red pepper flakes (optional)

-Smoked Pork Loin Pulled Pork
+Smoked Pork Loin on a Pellet Grill

 - 1/2 cup turbinado sugar For the Dry Rub

 - 1/2 cup kosher salt For the Dry Rub

 - 1/4 cup black pepper For the Dry Rub

 - 1 tbsp granulated garlic For the Dry Rub

 - 1 tbsp granulated onion For the Dry Rub

 - 1 tbsp celery salt For the Dry Rub